Resource theory of quantum scrambling: Main results

 \begin{theorem} If $\av{\substack{P_A,\\ P_D}}\abs{\OTOC(U_{\mathrm{bh}})}=\av{\substack{P_A,\\ P_D}}\OTOC(U_{\mathrm{bh}}) +\eta$, where $\eta>0$, then the decoding fidelity $F(U_{\mathrm{bh}})$ is bounded by the OTOC magic of $U_{\mathrm{bh}}$:

 \end{theorem} We prove this result in Appendix~\ref{Sec:ProofThmHP}.
-As the OTOC magic of $U_{\mathrm{bh}}$ decreases, the upper bound on the decoding fidelity decreases.
+We conjecture that the OTOC magic can also bound the fluctuations of $F(U_{\mathrm{bh}})$ when $U_{\mathrm{bh}}$ is sampled from a unitary ensemble.
+The effect of magic in a related black hole learning problem has also been investigated \cite{Leone2022Mocking}.
 We also establish an inequality relating the decoding fidelity and the Pauli growth of $U_{\mathrm{bh}}$ (see Appendix~\ref{Sec:ProofTheoremHPPAuliGrowth} for a proof).

 \begin{theorem} Let $D$ be the $n$-th qubit and let $A$ be any other single-qubit system.
 Let $\av{A}$ denote the uniform average over all such $A$ systems.
 In the large $n$ limit, the decoding fidelity $F(U_{\mathrm{bh}})$ and the Pauli growth of $U_{\mathrm{bh}}$ satisfy the following inequality: